China slashes GSK, AstraZeneca drug prices in cost-cutting drive

 Icotinib, another lung cancer drug made by China's Betta Pharmaceuticals, will come down to 5,500 from 12,000 yuan a month.

-The Commission had signalled its intent in March to cut prices of some medicines used to treat serious diseases, including cancer, but had not named the drugs involved.
+The Commission had signaled its intent in March to cut prices of some medicines used to treat serious diseases, including cancer, but had not named the drugs involved.

 Britain's GSK, which has struggled to rebuild sales in China following a damaging bribery scandal that landed it with a record fine in 2014, said it expected the lower price to stimulate increased volume sales.